fromdev/fromdev-static/README.md

 fromdev-static
 ==============

-The web based static tools for daily use
+The web based static tools for daily use - visit http://fromdev.github.io/fromdev-static/